Dragonlance: Dragons of Autumn Twilight: Plot

 The companions cross a nearby lake by boat in their escape, and Raistlin notes that the constellations known as "The Valiant Warrior" and "The Queen of Darkness" (representations of the True Gods Paladine and Takhisis) are absent from the sky, which he claims means that the two gods, the heads of good and evil, respectively, have come to Krynn.

 The next day, the group is attacked by Draconians.
 These creatures are numerous among the Dark Queen's armies, and often serve as foot soldiers.
 The Companions are driven into the woods known as "Darken Wood" where they encounter undead warriors who, upon seeing the staff, make them go to the Forestmaster.
 The Forestmaster charges the group to go to the ruined city of Xak Tsaroth to retrieve the Disks of Mishakal, containing the teaching of the True Gods and instrumental for the restoration of the faith in the True Gods.

 After a trip on the backs of pegasi, the companions enter Xak Tsaroth and eventually meet some gully dwarves, diminutive and stupid creatures.
 One of the dwarves, Bupu, leads them to the dragon Onyx, who is killed by the holy power of the Blue Crystal Staff.
 When this happens, Goldmoon is consumed by its flame and presumed dead.
 However, they find her later resting at the foot of a statue of Mishakal, which now bears the Blue Crystal Staff, having blessed Goldmoon with true clerical powers.

 The Companions leave with the Disks of Mishakal, and Bupu also gives an ancient spellbook (formerly belonging to the archmage, Fistandantilus) to Raistlin and then returns home to her fellow gully dwarves.
 After returning to Solace to look for someone who might be able to read the Disks, and finding it occupied, the Companions are captured by the evil armies and, along with an elf named Gilthanas, the son of the leader of the elven nation of Qualinesti, are captured and chained in a slave caravan.

 En route to the fortress and mining site of Pax Tharkas, the group is freed by Gilthanas's brother Porthios.
-They escape to Qualinesti and decide to incite a rebellion in Pax Tharkas and free the slaves of Dragon Highlord Verminaard's control.
+They escape to Qualinesti and decide to incite a rebellion in Pax Tharkas and free the slaves in the Dragon Highlord Verminaard's control.
 The Companions journey through a secret passage underground to Pax Tharkas and devise a plan to free the slaves.
 They also heal Elistan, a dying Seeker, and the leader of the slaves.

-Trying to sneak women and children away from Pax Tharkas, the Companions are attacked by the Dragonlord Verminaard and his dragon.
+While trying to sneak women and children away from Pax Tharkas, the Companions are attacked by the Dragonlord Verminaard and his dragon.
 However, his dragon is killed by another, insane, dragon.
 After his dark goddess Takhisis turns away from him in order to battle with Paladine, Verminaard is killed by Tanis and Sturm.
 Elistan is able to read the Disks, and Goldmoon and Riverwind are married.